pszufe/2024_Julia_Aberdeen/1_Basics/README.md

         ```

        Additionally, you need to make Julia to work with Python.
 By default Julia installs its own Python.
-       However, you can attach your Julia to an external Python installation (OPTIONAL):
+       However, you can attach your Julia to an external Python installation (THIS STEP IS OPTIONAL):
        ```
         ENV["PYTHON"]="C:\\ProgramData\\Anaconda3\\python.exe"
         using Pkg
         pkg"build PyCall"
        ```

-       Additionally you need Jupyter notebook.
-An external installation can be used or you can add one to the Python
+       Additionally, you need Jupyter notebook along with two other Python packages.
+An external installation could be used but I recommend just to add it to the Python
        configured with Julia:
         ```
         using Conda